scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Sacred
 ======
 Sacred [#]_ is an open source Python framework that aims to bundle solutions for some of the most frequent challenges of computational research.
-It does not enforce any particular workflow, and is independent of the choice of machine learning libraries.
+It does not enforce any particular workflow, and it is independent of the choice of machine learning libraries.
 Sacred was designed to remain useful even under deadline pressure, and therefore tries to offer maximum convenience while minimizing boilerplate code.
 By combining these features into a unified but flexible workflow, Sacred  enables its users to focus on research and still ensures that all the relevant information for each run are captured.